hmkesting/hmkesting.github.io/README.md

 ### M.S.
 Ecology, Evolution, and Conservation Biology

 #### About Me
 I am a geospatial analyst and programmer with 5 years of experience working with GIS and remote sensing tools.
-Please see my CV for a complete career history or scroll down for examples of my work.
+Please see [my resume](/assets/images/resume.pdf) or scroll down for examples of my work.

 ![Map of ozone concentrations](/assets/images/CourseraOzone.svg)
 ![Roads decommissioning project](/assets/images/SequoiaRoadsDecom_CVD.svg)